Exclusive: Warburg tops $5 billion mark for fund: sources

 Its three predecessors, the $8 billion Warburg Pincus Private Equity IX, the $5.3 billion Warburg Pincus Private Equity VIII and the $2.5 billion Warburg Pincus International Partners, are ranked as first quartile both on returns and valuation.

-Warburg's past and current profitable investments include software company BEA Systems, European pharma company Zentiva, Indian telecom firm Bharti Telecom, Canadian oil sands company Meg Energy Corp, Chinese department store Intime and Dutch cable company Ziggo NV.
+Warburg's past and current profitable investments include software company BAE Systems Plc (BAES.L), European pharma company Zentiva ROSCD.BX, Indian telecom firm Bharti Telecom, Canadian oil sands company Meg Energy Corp (MEG.TO), Chinese department store Intime (1833.HK) and Dutch cable company Ziggo NV ZIGGO.AS.

-Blackstone Group LP said last month its latest real estate fund had raised about $10 billion.
-Apax Partners LLP is in the middle of raising a new 9 billion euro ($11.7 billion) buyout fund while Carlyle Group LP kicked off fundraising for its latest $10 billion buyout fund earlier this year, according to Preqin.

-(Reporting by Greg Roumeliotis and Paritosh Bansal in New York; Editing by Jeffrey Benkoe, John Wallace, Tim Dobbyn and Phil Berlowitz)
+(Reporting by Greg Roumeliotis and Paritosh Bansal in New York; editing by Jeffrey Benkoe, John Wallace and Tim Dobbyn)